Absentee23/BloodMoon/README.md

 # BloodMoon
-A plugin for Bukkit based Minecraft servers to add a new mechanic similar to the bloodmoon event in Terraria Latest Version *As of writing this*
+A plugin for Bukkit based Minecraft servers to add a new mechanic similar to the bloodmoon event in Terraria
+# Version
+Actively updating to 1.8 *As of writing this*